PAUL AMOS, Oberon/Theseus

 RENA POLLEY, Titania/Hippolyta

 Rena is an actor, writer, producer and teacher, and has worked in theatre, television and film for over twenty-five years.
-She has written, produced and performed in three short films that have toured various festivals around the world.
+She has written, produced and performed in three short films that have toured various festivals.
 She played Arkadina in the Chekhov's Collective's production of The Seagull, Ranyevskava in The Cherry Orchard and Olga Knipper in 'I Take Your Hand in Mine ...".
 Recent television includes: Suits, Designated Survivor, Saving Hope, Murdoch Mysteries.
 Rena has been involved for over 17 years with the Michael Chekhov Association and is a founding member of Michael Chekhov Canada as well as The Chekhov Collective.

 ELYSE QUESNEL, Stage Manager